 A healthy, balanced diet is important too.
 Certain foods such as ginger, garlic, chillies, cayenne pepper and other spicy foods are thought to help.
 Buckwheat is particularly recommended, along with rye, as both are high in rutin which helps to improve the circulation.
 Buckwheat leaf tea is also useful for those with circulatory issues.
 Food supplements such as Evening Primrose Oil, Borage Seed/Starflower Oil, Linseed/Flaxseed Oil and fish oils can be helpful as can antioxidant Vitamin E and Vitamin C with bioflavonoids, which can help maintain capillary walls and promote circulation.
 In clinical trials Gingko biloba has also been shown to lower the number of attacks.
 I particularly recommend working with a nutritional therapist who can devise a mini detox to help free arteries and veins from any deposits in order to boost the circulation.
 Caffeine and alcohol should be avoided.

 Essential oils to help with Raynaud's:Black Pepper, Ginger, Plai, Marjoram, Rosemary, Patchouli, Nutmeg, Cypress, Orange, Ylang Ylang, Lemon and Geranium essential oils are particularly helpful and can be used for massage, baths, compresses, inhalation and vaporising.

-Try the following blend for body massage: Use all over the body (except the face) paying particular attention to the fingers and toes.
+Try the following blend for body massage to help stimulate the circulation.
+Use all over the body (except the face) paying particular attention to the fingers and toes.

-Tip: Remember to warm your base oils first!!
+Tip: Remember to warm your carrier oils first!!

 For a mild attack i.e. 1 or 2 fingers begin to turn white, symptoms can be alleviated by massaging the back of the hand and flicking your hand to help stimulate the blood flow.